 apply online: mdangelo.brandmortgage.com

-Working with a knowledgeable and seasoned loan officer is critical in today's market.
 Getting Pre-Qualified is the only way for you to find out your options.
-To get Pre-Qualified for your purchase, you can submit your request online at http://www.rodneymason.com.
+To get Pre-Qualified you purchase, you can submit your request online at http://www.rodneymason.com.

 Rodney Mason, NMLS #151088

 Licensed in Alabama & Georgia

 Prospect Mortgage offers a full selection of mortgage programs including: